 Asian Americans are a rapidly growing population in the U.S., representing close to 20 million people, with 46 percent growth rate from 2000 to 2010, according to the U.S. Census.
 Despite this growth and rise in chronic diseases, health practice research among Asian American populations is still largely limited due to its diversity of subgroups and the lack of public attention and resources.

 Current global trends in the diabetes epidemic suggest that Southeastern Asian populations are especially vulnerable to diabetes.
-In 2011, scientists anticipated that diabetes prevalence in Asians in America would increase 103%, with 111% increase in cost to a staggering 27.4 billion by 2025.
+In 2011, scientists anticipated that diabetes prevalence in Asians in America would increase 103% percent with 111 percent increase in cost to a staggering $27.4 billion by 2025.
 Moreover, compared to Chinese living in Asia, Chinese living in the U.S. also have higher rates of other associated conditions like hypertension, hypercholesterolemia, and cardiovascular diseases (CVD).
 Recent data on the prevalence of type 2 diabetes in Chinese Americans have shown increased susceptibility to disease with low obesity prevalence compared to the non-Hispanic white population in the U.S. Responding to the alarming prevalence of diabetes in Asian populations may require some new tools in the public health toolbox.

 To understand immigrant chronic disease management in the U.S, we need to acknowledge that the process of acculturation to the U.S. environment plays a significant role, in terms of dietary readjustment and exposure and adoption of multiple medical systems.